srl-labs/learn-srlinux/docs/blog/posts/2023/single-tier-dc.md

 * **Split-Brain Situations:** This occurs when the two chassis lose connectivity with each other.
 This leads to inconsistencies, traffic loops and potential downtimes.

-* **Complexity:** The MC-LAG solution can become rather complex in management as it requires good planning and monitoring to ensure smooth operations.

 * **Race conditions:** Synchronization of MAC, ARP and Route tables across the two chassis is absolutely critical to the functioning of MC-LAG.
 But this synchronization invariably has some latency leaving room for highly error-prone race conditions following various changes in the network.

 * **Reliance on Inter-chassis Link (ICL):** MC-LAG designs rely heavily on a LAG interface between the two chassis.
 These links can’t be disabled or modified easily.
 Also, network events can easily result in traffic flows to use ICLs and overwhelm them.